civisanalytics/civis-r/README.md

 Usage
 -----

-`civis-r` includes functionality for both
+`civis` includes functionality for both

 1. Making direct calls to the Platform API
 2. Making single calls to accomplish a specific task (which may involve